 “Jesus Christ Is the Light, Life, and Hope of the World,” Ensign, December 2008

-“Individuals With Addictions Find Hope and Help,” LDS Newsroom
+“Individuals With Addictions Find Hope and Help,” Newsroom

-“Welfare Square: Place of Hope for the Needy,” LDS Newsroom
+“Welfare Square: Place of Hope for the Needy,” Newsroom

-“Speakers Share Messages of Hope and Faith,” LDS Newsroom
+“Speakers Share Messages of Hope and Faith,” Newsroom